Jason-Adam/Jason-Adam.github.io/_posts/2019-12-19-github-actions.md

 ./awscli-bundle/install -b ~/bin/aws
 ```

 In the pipeline step, we can use the `run: |` command and put each step on a separate line.
-The `|` symbol indicates that the lines are seperate commands.
+The `|` symbol indicates that the lines are separate commands.
 Our next command is to zip up our Lambda function.
 AWS requires your Lambda code be uploaded as a zip file if it's made up of more than one file (i.e. your function has dependencies).
 Below is how we zip it up.

 ```bash
 cd deeplens-smile-inferer